jnaidu/IoTGitBook/device.md

 }
 ```
 ## GET: SEARCH DEVICE
-This method is used search device based on the filter parameters.
+This method is used to search device based on the filter parameters.

 URI: /devices